Ralerus/ePortfolio-OpenUI5/Tutorial.md

     icon="sap-icon://sap-ui5"
 ```

+>That was version 1, you can find the current state of all files [here](https://github.com/Ralerus/ePortfolio-OpenUI5/tree/version1/webapp).

 ## 6. Introduction to i18n

 In this step, we want to introduce the internationalization feature of OpenUI5 into our app.